Native Hawaiians: Notable Kānaka Maoli

 In 1873, the first Kānaka Maoli were given permission from King Lunalilo (prior emigration of Kānaka Maoli outside of Hawaiʻi was not allowed) to permanently emigrate to the United States (Salt Lake City, Utah).
 They were Kiha Kaʻawa, and Kahana Pukahi, however Kahana Pukahi left the US in the later 1870's and went back to Hawaii, this remaining a subject of the Kingdom of Hawaii.
-Kiha ka'awa however remained in the US and was adopted by Mormon Sandwich Islands (Hawaiian islands) Missionary President George Nebeker upon arriving to the US, thus making Kiha Kaʻawa (adopted surname Nebeker) the very first native Hawaiian to become a U.S. citizen in 1873 prior to Hawaiʻi's annexation.
-Kiha Ka’awa was born November 15, 1862 in a village at Palawai, Lānaʻiʻ Maui County, Hawaiʻi, then moved to Lāʻie located at the Northeastern side of Oʻahu as a young boy to help develop the Mormon presence with George Nebeker and family at the present day site where the Mormon church is and the Polynesian Cultural Center is located.
-From Lāʻie, Kiha Ka’awa emigrated via ship with Kahana Pukahi, the Nebekers and William King to Salt Lake City Utah.
+Kiha kaʻawa however remained in the US and was adopted by Mormon Sandwich Islands (Hawaiian islands) Missionary President George Nebeker upon arriving to the US, thus making Kiha Kaʻawa (adopted surname Nebeker) the very first native Hawaiian to become a U.S. citizen in 1873 prior to Hawaiʻi's annexation.
+Kiha Kaʻawa was born November 15, 1862 in a village at Palawai, Lānaʻi Maui County, Hawaii, then moved to Lāʻie located at the Northeastern side of Oʻahu as a young boy to help develop the Mormon presence with George Nebeker and family at the present day site where the Mormon church is and the Polynesian Cultural Center is located.
+From Lāʻie, Kiha Kaʻawa emigrated via ship with Kahana Pukahi, the Nebekers and William King to Salt Lake City Utah.
 Kiha remained in Utah, married twice, and had several children largely in Salt Lake City Utah area until he died on December 26, 1931.
 Kiha was visited in the US by Hawaiian King Kalākaua, in Ogden Utah where the King and Kiha spoke for several hours in their native language before the King's schedule had him back on his US trip, and on a train.